 What to do in Arta

 The bridge and the legend

 Look closely at the elegant arched span of this celebrated bridge, constructed around the 14th century.
 There are many like it around Epirus and they all display the stone mason’s art, a long tradition and a singular vision of architecture.
 But this is the only one associated with the dark folk tale of the builder who, in order to stop the arch from collapsing, is said to have used his wife as the foundation stone!

 The story has inspired numerous plays, operas and folklore studies.
 According to the great Greek poet Kostis Palamas, ‘It is a folk masterpiece, like a verse from a Homeric hymn and it’s there to be mined by poetry and music, for as long as they exist.’
 Now, it’s your turn to be inspired.

 With a drive or boat ride in the Ambracian Gulf, you’ll discover a spectacle that nature took eons to craft: an enchanting, labyrinthine complex of wetlands, where freshwater from the Louros and Arachthos rivers has been mingling with the saltwater from the Ionian Sea for more than two millennia.
 Here you’ll come face to face with lagoons and reed beds, salt marshes and thick forests, sandbars consisting solely of shells.
 It is home to 270 bird species, 71 of which are endangered, protected under European legislation.

 Getting to know Arta

-Among the most impressive sights in Arta.
-It was built to protect the ancient town from enemies, but it’s not known exactly when its construction began.
+Among the most impressive sights in Arta, the wall was built to protect the ancient town but it’s not known exactly when its construction began.
 The parts that remain show that it was an imposing wall, made with impressively large uncut stones.